algolia/autocomplete/packages/website/docs/using-algolia-insights-plugin.md

 :::

 If you're using [Algolia indices](https://www.algolia.com/doc/faq/basics/what-is-an-index/) as [sources](sources) in your autocomplete, Algolia provides [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) out-of-the-box.
-Search Analytics includes metrics like [top searches, top searches with no results, overall search counts, etc.](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/#what-do-search-analytics-measure) It is a great feature to better understand your user's behavior, what they need from your app and ultimately to drive your business.
+Search Analytics includes metrics like [top searches, top searches with no results, overall search counts, etc.](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/#what-do-search-analytics-measure).

 You may also want to capture [Click and Conversion Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/).
 Click and Conversion Analytics takes Algolia’s out-of-the-box Search Analytics further by providing insights into actions users take after performing a search.
+These analytics are useful to better understand your user's behavior and what they need from your app to drive your business.

-They also form the basis for more advanced features like [A/B testing](https://www.algolia.com/doc/guides/ab-testing/what-is-ab-testing/), [Dynamic Re-Ranking](https://www.algolia.com/doc/guides/ai-optimizations/re-ranking/), and [Personalization](https://www.algolia.com/doc/guides/personalization/what-is-personalization/).
+[Click and Conversion Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/) also form the basis for more advanced features like [A/B testing](https://www.algolia.com/doc/guides/ab-testing/what-is-ab-testing/), [Dynamic Re-Ranking](https://www.algolia.com/doc/guides/ai-optimizations/re-ranking/), and [Personalization](https://www.algolia.com/doc/guides/personalization/what-is-personalization/).

 Capturing these analytics requires [sending events to Algolia](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/capturing-user-behavior-as-events/) when your users view, click, or convert on results.
 This tutorial explains how to automatically send events from your autocomplete using the [`autocomplete-plugin-algolia-insights`](createAlgoliaInsightsPlugin) package.
 ## Prerequisites